anavallasuiza/delegato/README.md

 `<script src="path/to/delegato/dist/delegato.min.js"></script>`

-Delegato depends only on jQuery, make sure jQuery is available before loading it.
+Delegato only depends on jQuery.
+Make sure jQuery is available before loading it.

 ### Require.js